 Daniela Komatović Krákorová is a Czech graphic designer, a painter, a photographer, and above all, a designer of jewelry.

-She was born in Prague, where she studied graphic design and then worked in
+She was born in Prague, where she also studied graphic design at the Professional School of Applied Art and then worked in

 this field for many years, with clients such as Clinique, Estée Lauder, Nestlé, Harper's Bazaar, a chain of luxury hotels in

 Prague - Vienna International, and a number of Czech companies.
 She is still daily involved with graphic design,

 working on the visual identity of the company YU Diamond Center as well as the Diamond Spot jewelry store and her

 brand Daniela Komatović, using her own original macro photography, which she needs in order to present her jewelry

 photograph her original jewels with more attention and soulfulness.

 In January 2015 she launched her own original line of fine art jewelry, which in a short period of time has become a recognizable and successful brand.
 Luxurious, modern, futuristic jewelry made only of gold with precious stones and pearls attracts the attention of even the most demanding lovers of design.
 In addition to the world-famous actor and director Steven Seagal,

 Daniela's unique jewelry also adorning even other famous personalities from public life and diplomatic circles.

 In 2017, only 2 years after creating her design line, Daniela won a gold prize in a category JEWELRY, EYEWEAR AND WATCH DESIGN at the prestigious worldwide competition A’ DESIGN AWARD AND COMPETITION in Milan for her collection

 Daniela currently lives and creates in Prague and Belgrade, where she also does charity work.
 People, especially children